centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - [Editor] Fixed a bug where empty metric names were blocking edition.
-- [Editor] Fixed metric links when no metric name is filled in.
+- [Editor] Fixed metric links when no metric name was filled in.
-- [Server] Fixed an issue which made diagnostic to raise an error if a custom URI is used.
+- [Server] Fixed an issue which made diagnostic.sh raise an error if a custom URI was used.
 - [UI] Fixed image edition for a MAP thumbnail or media component.
-- [Viewer] Fixed a regression causing output not to be displayed in widget output.
+- [Viewer] Fixed a regression causing output not to be displayed in the output widget.
-- [Viewer] Fixed an issue making links not to be reactivated when the associated resource goes back on line.
+- [Viewer] Fixed an issue that caused links not to be reactivated when the associated resource went back online.
 - [Viewer] Fixed an issue that prevented graphs from being displayed for non admin users.

 ### 22.04.7 ###